GLAN DEVON BIO-FERTILISER PROJECT

 What are biosolids?

-Biosolids are the safe, treated organic material that comes from cleaning wastewater.
+Biosolids are not raw sewerage.
+They are the safe, treated organic material that comes from cleaning wastewater at a licensed wastewater treatment plant.

 Biosolids have been safely used in agriculture for over 25 years.
 Around 70% of the approximately 1.6 million tonnes of biosolids produced annually in Australia are already used in agriculture as soil conditioners and fertilisers.